ivryb/FindPhotosOfMe/python/README.md

    This script will:
    - Build the Docker image
+   - Create a persistent Docker volume for models (if not exists)
    - Load environment variables from `.env`
    - Run the container on port 8000 (in detached mode)
    - Verify all required credentials are present